Crash Bandicoot: 2016–present: Revival

 On June 21, 2020, the official Crash Bandicoot social media channels posted a teaser revealing the title of the next Crash Bandicoot game, Crash Bandicoot 4: It's About Time; the game was released for PlayStation 4 and Xbox One on October 2, 2020, and for Nintendo Switch, PlayStation 5, and Xbox Series X and Series S on March 12, 2021.
-Crash Bandicoot: On the Run!, an endless running game for Android and iOS, was announced in July 2020, after soft launching on Android in select regions in Southeast Asia on April 22, 2020 under the title Crash Bandicoot Mobile.
+Crash Bandicoot: On the Run!, an endless running game for Android and iOS, was announced in July 2020, after soft launching on Android in select regions in Southeast Asia on April 22, 2020, under the title Crash Bandicoot Mobile.
 The game, developed and published by King in collaboration with Activision, was released on March 25, 2021.

 In December 2022, multiplayer game Crash Team Rumble was announced for the PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S, at The Game Awards.
-The game is set for a 2023 release.
+The game was released on 20 June 2023.

+In 2024, video game historian Liam Robertson claimed that Activision had canceled a direct sequel to Crash Bandicoot 4, disclosing alleged artworks and story concepts from the game in a video documentary.
+The project was pitched by Crash Bandicoot 4 developer Toys for Bob, and was to feature multiverse elements and a crossover with Spyro.
+Robertson reported that Activision canned the game in an early stage of development because it considered Crash Bandicoot 4's initial sales underwhelming and wanted Toys for Bob to focus on developing live service games.